jrhun/TeensyEngine/buildLog/README.md

 ## Controller
-Version 3 had one of the tiny 128x64 oled screens on it, it was almost useless and was also only monochrome.
+Version 3 had one of the tiny 128x64 oled screens on it, it was almost useless due to it's small size and was also only monochrome.
 I found a much larger 240x360 colour TFT that was the basis for the new controller.
-It's much nicer actually being able to see the screen and having a colour screen allowed for a preview of a colour palette.
+It's much nicer actually being able to see the screen and having a colour screen allowed for a preview of the colour palettes.

 ![Case](Controller-case.png)